microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 #### Remarks

--   The formal parameters passed must conform to a specific interface that is defined by the Parent Module that requires the Transport.
+-   The formal parameters passed must conform to a specific interface defined by the Parent Module that requires the Transport.

--   It is up to the implementor of this Method to make sure that this Method accepts and returns data understood by the Parent Module.
+-   It is up to the implementer of this Method to ensure that this Method accepts and returns data understood by the Parent Module.

 -   This Method is similar to a Device IO Control handler in that the